A simple guide to business insurance

 Business insurance can be a difficult nut to crack.
 With so many different types of cover to choose from, it may seem hard to know which option to go for.
 Often, business owners end up with the wrong kind of insurance altogether, which is why it’s important to get it right.

-At Tower Insurance, we believe in plain speaking and simple facts, so to help you gain a better understanding of business insurance, we turned to a quick Q&A session with one of our business insurance consultants, Matthew Gleeson.
+At Tower Insurance, we believe in plain speaking and simple facts, so to help you gain a better understanding of business insurance, we turned to a quick Q&A session with our business insurance team.

 What kind of insurance does my business require?